Ernst Boepple: Director of Nazi publishing enterprise

-In November 1923 Ernst Boepple took part in the Beer Hall Putsch.
+When Hans Schemm died in March 1935 after an aircraft crash, Boepple became the acting Bavarian Minister for Culture until November 1936 and then the State Secretary in the ministry.

-World War II
+Activity in Poland during World War II

-When Hans Schemm died in 1935 after an aircraft crash, Boepple became the Bavarian Minister for Culture until the invasion of Poland in 1939.
-In 1940 he again served in the military.
-On 1 September 1941 he was appointed the State Secretary of the General Government in occupied Poland, serving as deputy to Deputy Governor Josef Bühler.
-Boepple was deeply implicated in the Final Solution as the deputy to Bühler and also held rank in the Schutzstaffel, being an SS-Oberführer (senior colonel).
+Following the invasion of Poland, he returned to the military in 1940.
+On 1 September 1941, he was assigned to the General Government in occupied Poland, serving as deputy to State Secretary Josef Bühler.
+Boepple was deeply implicated in the Final Solution as the deputy to Bühler and also as an SS-Oberführer (senior colonel) in the Schutzstaffel.
+In the final months the war, after the Germans had been driven out of Poland, he returned to Bavaria as head of the state chancellery in April 1945.

+Post-war prosecution and execution

 Several months after Germany's surrender, Boepple was arrested by U.S. soldiers in Bavaria.
 He was extradited to Poland in 1947, where he was sentenced to death by a Polish court on 14 December 1949.
 Boepple was hanged on 15 December 1950.